 - Click Search terms from the list under the 'Keywords' menu.

-- You'll notice data on which search terms a significant number of people have used and triggered impressions and clicks.
+You’ll see data on the search terms that have been used by a significant number of people and have triggered impressions and clicks.

 Understanding your search terms data